cferdinandi/reef/README.md

 There are two versions of Reef: the standalone version, and one that comes preloaded with polyfills for `Array.find()`, `Array.from()`, and `Element.remove()`, which are only supported in newer browsers.

-If you're including your own polyfills or don't want to enable this feature for older browsers, use the standalone version.
+If you're including your own polyfills or don't want to support older browsers (you monster!), use the standalone version.
 Otherwise, use the version with polyfills.

 **Direct Download**